 Class B owners most often use their RV as their “daily driver” – allowing recharge on a regular basis.

 If you have a diesel engine, you may also benefit from a diesel heater.
 And, a heater is something any solar set-up will struggle with operating.

 3. You Don’t Mind The Hum of an Inverter Generator

 We’ve always preached that there’s no shame in using an inverter generator (if you follow common courtesy rules).
 An inverter generator will provide enough power to run your RV AC and cost much less than a solar system.

-These type of gennys start around $450.
-Additionally, gas prices are still relatively inexpensive.
-This combo can offer you a week of power for $20.
+These type of gennys start around $600.
+Even with higher gas prices, a generator that sips fuels slowly can offer you a week of power for $20.

 Not a bad price!